niccolascosta/ng-lightning/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/ng-lightning.svg)](https://saucelabs.com/u/ng-lightning)

-This library contains native [Angular 2](https://angular.io/) components and directives written from scratch in TypeScript using the [Lightning Design System](https://www.lightningdesignsystem.com/) CSS framework.
+This library contains native [Angular](https://angular.io/) components and directives written from scratch in TypeScript using the [Lightning Design System](https://www.lightningdesignsystem.com/) CSS framework.

 We are looking for community help to find and fix bugs, improve demo site and create new components.